apache/incubator-streampark-website/docs/user-guide/rainbondDeployment.md

 sidebar_position: 5
 ---

-Current document description How do I install StreamX using [Rainbond](https://www.rainbond.com/docs/) cloud native application management platform, This approach is suitable for users who are not familiar with complex technologies such as Kubernetes and containerization, Lowered the threshold to deploy StreamX in Kubernetes.
+Current document description How do I install StreamPark using [Rainbond](https://www.rainbond.com/docs/) cloud native application management platform, This approach is suitable for users who are not familiar with complex technologies such as Kubernetes and containerization, Lowered the threshold to deploy StreamPark in Kubernetes.

 ## Prepare

 * Deployment Rainbond cloud native application management platform, Ref: [Rainbond Quick Install](https://www.rainbond.com/docs/quick-start/quick-install)

-## 1. StreamX Deployment
+## 1. StreamPark Deployment

-1. Select the **Application Market** tab on the left, Switch to the **Open Source App Store** TAB on the page, Search for the keyword **StreamX** to find StreamX apps.
+1. Select the **Application Market** tab on the left, Switch to the **Open Source App Store** TAB on the page, Search for the keyword **StreamPark** to find StreamPark apps.

 ![](https://static.goodrain.com/wechat/streamx/1.png)

-2. Click **Install** on the right of StreamX to go to the installation page, After filling in the basic information, Click **OK** to start the installation, The page automatically jumps to the topology view.
+2. Click **Install** on the right of StreamPark to go to the installation page, After filling in the basic information, Click **OK** to start the installation, The page automatically jumps to the topology view.

 ![](https://static.goodrain.com/wechat/streamx/2.png)